Stacy Sykora: 1999

-In late 1998 international volleyball introduced a new position, known as the libero, which specialized in defensive skills.
+In late 1998, the International Volleyball Federation introduced a new position, known as the libero, that specialized in defensive skills.
 Sykora's coach, Corbelli, encouraged her to try out for this new position on the US volleyball team.
-In January 1999 Sykora joined the USA women's volleyball team playing this new position.
+In January 1999, Sykora joined the USA women's volleyball team playing this new position.
 During her first year of international play, she recorded a team-high 456 digs, including 153 at the World Cup.
 She was named the Best Receiver at the BCV Volley Masters, also placing third in digging.
 While on the Japan Tour, she recorded a career-high 22 digs in the June 30 match, before becoming the team's primary passer and defensive player on the bronze-medal winning Pan American Games squad.

 2000

 In her second year of professional competition, Sykora again led the team in digs, with 553.
-She was named best Libero at the Nike Americas' Volleyball Challenge, helping her team to qualify for the 2000 Sydney Olympics.
+She was named Best Libero at the Nike Americas' Volleyball Challenge, helping her team to qualify for the 2000 Sydney Olympics.
 Although the team placed fourth at the Olympics, Sykora was ranked second amongst all the players for her 123 digs, including a career-high 26 against Korea in the five-set quarterfinal win.
 In the bronze medal match against Brazil, Sykora posted her 1000th career dig.